-Forget Chief Sustainability Officer.
-The latest job in architecture is Director of Biomimicry
+Forget chief sustainability officer.
+The latest job in architecture is director of biomimicry

-Let’s talk about elephants, for a second.
+Let’s talk about elephants for a second.
 These magnificent mammals have been on this planet for over 55 million years.
 Many of them live in dry, arid climates, so they’ve learned to stay cool thanks to the fine network of wrinkles on their skin, which helps them trap moisture and stay cool.

 What if buildings could do the same?

-This question is the core principle behind the ever-growing practice of biomimicry, or the act of imitating nature’s designs and processes in manmade systems.
+This question is the core principle behind the ever-growing practice of biomimicry, or the act of imitating nature’s designs and processes in man-made systems.
 Think plane wings modeled after a bird’s wings, or Velcro inspired by the tiny hooks at the ends of bur needles.
 Popularized by American biologist Jenine Benyus in 1997, biomimicry is now seeing renewed urgency as a design solution to the climate crisis.

 Jamie Miller has been putting principles of biomimicry into practice since 2007, consulting for design firms, and teaching Canada’s only biomimicry program at OCAD University.
 A designer and engineer, Miller was trained by Benyus herself, then went on to found his consulting company Biomimicry Frontiers.
 Now, Miller has been hired as the first director of biomimicry at B+H, a Canadian architecture firm with projects around the world.
-His title is one of the first in the field of architecture — but it hints at a significant shift of perspective in an industry that has long been fighting nature, instead of working with it.
+His title is one of the first in the field of architecture—but it hints at a significant shift of perspective in an industry that has long been fighting nature, instead of working with it.

 A frontrunner in biomimicry